-The Town of Onley has not participated in the HMGP.
-HAZARD PROFILE
+The Town of Onley has not participated in the Hazard Mitigation Grant Program (HMGP).

-§201.6(c)(2)(i), §201.6(c)(2)(ii), §201.6(d)(3) Storm water flooding poses the greatest risk to the Town and has the most frequent impact.
+$\S 201.6(c)(2)(i)$, $\S 201.6(c)(2)(ii)$, $\S 201.6(d)(3)$ Storm water flooding poses the greatest risk to the Town and has the most frequent impact.

-The Town of Onley made few changes to normal operations during the COVID-19 pandemic.
-CARES Act funding was not accepted by the Town and left with the County and no new local policies were put in place.
+The Town of Onley made few changes to normal operations during the COVID-19 pandemic and no new local policies were put in place.
+The majority of CARES Act funding was left with Accomack County in order for businesses located within the incorporated Town limits to potentially qualify for the County's grant program; however, a portion of the funds were accepted by the Town.
 The Town reacted to orders issued by the Governor's office (Personal communications, Chief Spivey, March 30, 2021).